NYSDEC Oversight

 Meeker Avenue Bulkhead

 E&E observed the conditions of Newtown Creek at the end of Meeker Avenue in the vicinity of the ExxonMobil Off-site outfall and adjacent storm outfalls.
 Storm outfall D was observed to not be discharging water.
-No sheens or sediment plumes were observed in the vicinity or within visible distance upstream or downstream of the outfalls.
-This observation took place about 2 hours before the 9:46 AM 3.9’ AMSL high tide.
+Large areas of organic sheen mixed with garbage were observed in Newtown Creek within visible distance upstream and downstream of the outfalls.
+This observation took place about 1.5 hours before the 9:19 AM 4.4’ AMSL high tide.